menny/coffeetable/README.md

 * Large icons.
 * Just show the apps you pick.
-* allow picking from non-default activities as well.
+* Allow picking from non-default activities as well.
+* Allow to pick another HOME (launcher) activity.

 ## Releases
 Only releasing here, at Github.
 Head over to the [Releases](https://github.com/menny/coffeetable/releases) tab to find the latest release.<br/>
 Or build from source (Gradle and Android knowledge required).

-# License
+## License

 ```
    Copyright 2018 Menny Even-Danan